 “We need a shift in thinking about how to identify a subgroup at risk for atherosclerosis early.
 The concept that reproductive complications unmask future disease risk is a more recent focus.
 It may inform early prevention efforts,” she said.

 Longitudinal Study Examined Cardiac Risk in Young Women

-The researchers used data from 898 women (47% African American; age 18 to 30 years) enrolled in the Coronary Artery Risk Development in Young Adults (CARDIA) study.
-The women did not have diabetes or heart disease at baseline (1985-1986) and gave birth at least once after baseline.
+The researchers used data from 898 women (47% African American; age 18 to 30 years) enrolled in the Coronary Artery Risk Development in Young Adults (CARDIA) study.1 The women did not have diabetes or heart disease at baseline (1985-1986) and have at least one birth after the study began.
 Overall, 119 of the 898 women developed gestational diabetes.

-However, among women who did not develop diabetes or the metabolic syndrome during the follow up period, women with a history of gestational diabetes had a 0.023 mm larger average ccIMT compared to those without previous gestational diabetes (ie, 0.784 mm versus 0.761 mm, P = 0.039), after controlling for race, age, parity, and prepregnancy BMI.1
+However, among women who did not develop diabetes or metabolic syndrome during the follow up period, women with a history of gestational diabetes had a 0.023 mm larger average ccIMT compared to those who did not develop gestational diabetes (0.784 mm versus 0.761 mm, P = 0.039), after controlling for race, age, parity, and prepregnancy BMI.1

 “In contrast, among women who had developed diabetes or the metabolic syndrome after pregnancy, average ccIMT did not differ by history of gestational diabetes,” Dr. Gunderson said.

 “Weight gain and blood pressure elevations after pregnancy in women with gestational diabetes were responsible for the greater carotid artery wall thickness,” Dr. Gunderson said.